 Assign every SKU a lifecycle state.
 Don't agonize — the agent will surface corrections as review rows once it's running.
 The point is to start with a defensible baseline.

-- archived — removed from sale, retained for history.
+- ARCHIVED — permanently dead, retained for history.

 Days 7–8: stamp cost-confidence tiers